Inflectra/spira-importer-excel365/documentation/Importing-from-Microsoft-Excel-(Office365).md

 * When sending data to SpiraPlan you will only be able to select one value

 ### Advanced Fields: New Comments
-When advanced mode is enabled you will see a column called "New Comments".
+When Show Advanced Fields is enabled you will see a column called "New Comments".
 This lets you create new comments in Spira when sending the relevant items to Spira

 To add a new comment, enter the comment in the column "New Comment".
 When you send data to or update Spira, this will be saved as a new comment in the artifact.

 Please note that you can only create new comments.
 You cannot get existing comments from Spira.

 ### Advanced Fields: associations
-When advanced mode is enabled you will may see columns that let you create associations between artifacts.
+When Show Advanced Fields is enabled you will may see columns that let you create associations between artifacts.
 This is an advanced feature because you need to know the exact IDs and type them in manually.
 For a more user friendly experience associating artifacts please use the main application.

 To create an association between artifacts:
 - find the column of the artifact type you want to associate to (e.g.: "New Linked Requirement(s)")